ftzortzo/signalized_intersections_mixed_traffic/README.md

 _% If you put adaptive signals, remove the following code_

 ## Questions
-If you face any difficulties or you want to commnent something on the code, feel free to reach us at ft253@cornell.edu
+If you face any difficulties or you want to comment something on the code, feel free to reach us at ft253@cornell.edu